Your cart is currently empty!

 The last piece of the electrical setup on a sailboat is the inverter.
 It is unnecessary if you base your whole electrical use on 12 or 24V, but chances are high you want to use those 220V electrical plugs on your boat.
 When we started our journey, we had a small inverter converting the 12V from the batteries to 220V AC max.
 500 W. It allowed us to charge one notebook at a time, but we could not activate our 220V system on board.
 Today we feature a Victron Multiplus 3000W, which allows us to use the electrical energy like we would on land.

-If you would like to know more about how to set up a balanced electrical set-up on your boat and define how much energy you need, subscribe to our newsletter and be informed on the next electrical blog post we will publish soon.
+If you would like to know more about how to set up a balanced electrical set-up on your boat and define how much energy you need, read on here.

 We hoped you like the blog post and found useful information for yourself.
 If you don’t want to miss out on our next blog subscribe now to our newsletter or follow @whensailing on most social media platforms